AstroCoded/mixed-messages/README.md

-# Mixed Messages — Web POC
+# Mixed Messages — POC

 React + Vite single-page app (SPA).
 Displays a wall of circles that light up with words to form phrases.
-One word visible at a time; next begins when previous is 75% through its fade-out.

 ## Scripts
 ```bash